 Gyeongbokgung Palace was destroyed during the Japanese invasion (1592-1598), and the site remained vacant for the next 273 years.
 The compound was rebuilt and expanded greatly during the reign of King Gojong… the government continues to rebuild and restore the halls, gates and bridges of Gyeongbokgung Palace, a precious cultural legacy of the nation.

 We didn’t have much time at the palace considering we arrived roughly an hour before they closed for the day.
-After wandering around for a bit, we hopped on the subway with our shopping bags and tired feet, and headed to a bus stop near Myeongdong.
-It would have taken longer to ride the subway all the way back to Suji, so we opted for a comfortable bus ride back home.
+After wandering around for a bit, we hopped on the subway with our shopping bags and tired feet.
+It would have taken longer to ride the subway all the way back to Suji, so we opted for a comfortable bus ride back home starting from Myeongdong.
 Since it was Sunday night, that also meant it was open-mic night at Traveler’s Bar and Grill.
 Sign me up for a cheeseburger!
-We dropped off our purchases, went to Jukjeon and subbed it to Seohyeon.
-We were starving when we arrived so I ordered some poutine, better known as British chips and gravy with cheese.
+We dropped off our purchases, went to Jukjeon, and subbed it to Seohyeon.
+We were starving when we arrived, so I ordered some poutine, better known as British chips and gravy with cheese.
 I cannot explain the wonder that is horrible food on an empty stomach.
 Seriously, I just can’t.
 After that, my burger was subpar, the cheese being more processed than I remembered it last time.
-The music was good and I managed to snag some books from the “exchange” library they have.
+The music was good, and I managed to snag some books from the exchange library they have.

 All in all, it was a fantastic weekend.
 I’m glad to be finally settling in and enjoying myself.